-- MMM DD YYYY is the month, date, and year - HH:MM:SS.NNN is the hour, minute, second, and fractional second lastCal = cal.adjust.date print(lastCal)
+- MMM DD YYYY is the month, date, and year - HH:MM:SS.NNN is the hour, minute, second, and fractional second cal.adjust.count (on page 4-2)

 You can read this command if calibration is locked or unlocked.
 To set the date and time, calibration must be unlocked.